saithapan/Text-Classification/README.md

 ### By importing the collection

-- In repo i provide the post collection file, you can import collection and test it directly
+- In repo i provide the post collection file [here](https://github.com/saithapan/servicepack_assignment/blob/main/servicepark.postman_collection.json), you can import collection and test it directly